Marmo/debitum/README.md

 You can get a context menu in every list by long-pressing a row.
 From there you can edit or delete items (also multiple rows can be selected this way).
 In the Person- and the Money-List the sum of all selected rows is displayed in the contextual action bar.

 ### Linking Contacts
 In the Edit-Person-Dialog you can link a contact from your phone to each person.
-To do this, click on the input labelled "no contact linked" and choose a contact.
+To do this, click on the input labelled "No linked contact" and choose a contact.
 Currently, the only effect is, that the contact's photo (if present) will be shown in the person list.

 ### Backup and restore
 From the Settings Screen you can backup and restore the database (contains all transactions and persons).